mikepjb/sail/README.md

 - [ ] consume all classes from tailwindcss npm (make this easy to re-run as new versions are released)
+- [ ] autoprefix css rules that require it.
 - [ ] purgecss style dead code elimination
+- [ ] cssnano, minification?
 - [ ] autocomplete (maybe not part of this lib, autocompleting css classes when writing hiccup is important though for this workflow.)